Skip Ribbon Commands

 This test includes amplification of the entire mitochondrial genome by long-range polymerase chain reaction (LR-PCR) followed by sequencing on the next-generation sequencing (NGS) platform to evaluate for variants within the mitochondrial genome.

-Next-generation sequencing (NGS) is used to test for the presence of variants, including: 13 protein coding genes, 22 transfer RNA genes, and 2 ribosomal RNA genes, within the mitochondrial genome
+This test uses next-generation sequencing (NGS) to test for the presence of variants, including 13 protein coding genes, 22 transfer RNA genes, and 2 ribosomal RNA genes, within the mitochondrial genome.

-Large deletions within the mitochondrial genome and their locations are determined from the NGS data.
+Large deletions within the mitochondrial genome and their locations are determined from the NGS data and confirmed by droplet digital polymerase chain reaction (ddPCR).
+Large deletion heteroplasmy level is also determined by ddPCR.

-This assay is only useful for detecting mitochondrial genomic variants.
-Depletion of mitochondrial DNA levels or variants in mitochondrial genes encoded by the nuclear genome is not within the scope of this assay.
+This test is only useful for detecting mitochondrial genomic variants.
+Depletion of mitochondrial DNA levels or variants in mitochondrial genes encoded by the nuclear genome is not within the scope of this test.

 Specimen Requirements